-My Dad has a little garden patch up by my parents’ garage.
-It’s small, but sunny and this summer produced a great crop of green beans and tomatoes.
-The green peppers were flavorful as well, but not nearly as abundant as the aforementioned veggies.
+My dad has a little garden patch up by my parents’ garage.
+It’s small but sunny and this summer it produced a great crop of green beans and tomatoes.
+The green peppers were flavorful as well, but not nearly as abundant as the other veggies.
 I love fresh green beans, but I have never liked fresh tomatoes.
 Give me tomato sauce or stewed tomatoes and I’m a happy foodie, but fresh just doesn’t cut it.
 That’s why I didn’t expect to be able to help my Dad, who is the only one in the house who enjoys fresh tomatoes, use up the produce with any Try It Tuesday recipes… at least until he asked me on Sunday, “Do you ever do anything like salsa for Try It Tuesday?”

 Have I done anything like it?
 No. Did I love the idea?
 Yes!
 I always enjoy salsa.
 Besides, after the horrible heat and humidity we’ve had in Pennsylvania this summer, a no-cook recipe sounded brilliant.